Vovvka/chg_generation/date_converter/Schedule time converter/README.md

     workbook_name = 'May2024'
     ```

-Usual error for this step is misspelling of Start Description in excel sheet, or new time zone which we didn't already specify in our zone names collection.
+Usual error before this step is misspelling of Start Description in excel sheet, or new time zone which we didn't already specify in our zone names collection.

 4. **Execute the Script:**